awillats/circuit-visualizer-p5/README.md

 if corr(A,B) > th for both ctrl(A) and ctrl(B)
     A ⟷ B

+chains contain both colliders and forks

 reach(un(M)) is insufficient to predict correlation in forks

+closed-loop control can eliminate colliders (by serving inputs to junction) closed-loop control interrrupts chains

 # Major Issues:
 - all node creation functions reference global variables, this makes it difficult to extend